This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Help your child follow

 Offer your child a variety of healthy foods such as whole grains, vegetables, fruits, low-fat dairy, and lean protein foods.
-Do not force your child to eat all the food on his plate.
-Allow your child to decide when he is full.
-This can help him learn to stop eating when he is full.
+Do not force your child to eat all the food on his or her plate.
+Allow your child to decide when he or she is full.
+This can help him or her learn to stop eating when he or she is full.

 Skipping breakfast often leads to overeating later in the day.
 An example of a healthy breakfast would be low-fat milk (1% or skim) with a low-sugar cereal and fruit.
 Some examples of low-sugar cereals are corn flakes, bran flakes, and oatmeal.